All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Pending Delete Period

 If the domain was not restored during the redemption period, it enters a deletion state.
-At this time, the domain can no longer be renewed or restored.
+During this time, the domain can no longer be renewed or restored.
 The deletion period usually lasts about 5 days, after which the domain becomes available for registration.

 Реєстратор виставив прострочений домен на продаж за ціною 2199 дол.